Toolbox for Travel Agents and Tour Operators

 Human Rights

 The Round Table of Human Rights is an international multi-stakeholder initiative promoting human rights in tourism.
 It acts as an open network to support tourism businesses on their way to respect of human rights in tourism according to the UN Guiding Principles on Business and Human Rights through preventing, addressing and remedying human rights abuses committed along the supply chain in their business operations.
-The Roundtable has created a number of practical and user friendly guidance documents that can be used by the tourism industry:
+The Roundtable has created a number of practical and user friendly guidance documents that can be used by the tourism industry, among other:

 Animal Rights